History In Ink Historical Autographs

 Framed autographs, and materials such as photographs that are framed with them, should touch only acid-free, archival quality materials.
 Glazing should be done with conservation glass, which keeps most of the harmful ultraviolet light from reaching the framed piece.

-All of our History In Ink framed originals are framed this way.
+All of our History In Ink Originals are framed this way.
+Click here to see examples of our custom framing.

 Since even conservation glass does not filter out 100% of ultraviolet rays, hang framed autographs away from direct sunlight direct and other intense light.
 Avoid fluorescent lights, which are common in office environments, because they also emit ultraviolet rays.
 Occasionally rotate the locations of framed autographs in order to vary their exposure to the light.